Latest Dynatrace

 fetch bizevents| filter event.provider == "dynatrace.site.reliability.guardian"| filter event.type == "guardian.validation.finished"| fieldsKeep guardian.id, validation.id, timestamp, guardian.name, validation.status, validation.summary, validation.from, validation.to

-To automate the release validation, you need to complete a couple of steps.
-First, you need to run the production SRG.
-Then enable a new feature and run the load test.
+To automate the release validation, you need to run your guardian and then enable a new feature and run the load test.

 Remember, the workflow is currently configured to listen for test finished